HVAC - Technical Diploma

 - Install HVAC/R components.

-- Service HVAC/R systems.
+- Service HvAC/R systems

 - Troubleshoot HVAC/R systems.

-- Evaluate HVAC/R system designs.
+- Evaluate HVAC/R system.

 Curriculum